Many years ago, I took some business analysis training courses to receive an Advanced Certificate in Business Analysis (this was before IIBA).

 At the beginning of their careers, many analysts are apprehensive about the analysis part of the job.
 The emphasis of business analysis training for beginners is often on gathering and documenting requirements.
-It is much easier to train someone to document and organize information, then to “do analysis”.
+It is much easier to train someone to document and organize information, than to “do analysis”.
 Analyzing the information and then selectively capturing the essence of business requirements derived from that information is much harder.
 It is easier to schedule meetings with stakeholders, listen to them and record what they say.
 It is much harder to dissect what you’ve heard with a critical eye and look for inconsistencies, contradictions and missing pieces.

 In addition, you may feel uneasy about questioning or challenging someone.
 The hard truth is, when a business analyst does not have the courage to analyze gathered information with a critical eye or does not realize that “analysis” is also a part of their job, they will not be successful.
 If the gaps, contradictions, inefficiencies and missing pieces are not detected during requirements analysis, the solution will likely fail.

 Here are some analysis methods and what you can get from them: